 The contrast in the way technology is taught in schools in the UK and USA is fascinating.

 The Technology Integration model is dependant upon effective implementation and skilled curriculum coordination.
-In order for students to develop their computing and technological competences it is essential that teachers are open to collaborate with integrationists and see them as partners in their planning, and in their classrooms.
-There will always be luddites who do not see the value of technology and/or do not think that it is there role to teach students about technology but more often than not the model work successfully and enables students to embrace technology in a powerful and meaningful way.
+In order for students to develop their computing and technological competences, it is essential that teachers are open to collaborate with integrationists and see them as partners in their planning, and in their classrooms.
+There will always be Luddites who do not see the value of technology and/or do not think that it is their role to teach students about technology but more often than not the model work successfully and enables students to embrace technology in a powerful and meaningful way.